Todd Kennedy

 If this algae is left untreated, it will feed and degrade the limestone and eventually take over the entire roof, causing a multitude of problems.

+When you are wondering how to clean roof shingles, this decision must be taken: softwashing vs pressure washing.
 If you want to keep your roof clean without damaging it, it’s essential that you know the difference between soft washing and pressure washing.
 Soft washing specifically refers to cleaning the roofing with less than 1,000 psi or pounds per square inch, while pressure washing uses greater than 1,000psi.

 Only some materials will be able to handle the force of pressure washing.
 This makes soft washing a much more common option because you’ll get close to the same effect without damaging the roof system.